amalgamaco/embassy-ui/docs/docs/contributing/componentCreation.md

 ## I have finished creating my component, what should I do now?

 ###  Add your component to the `src/components/index.ts` file
-You should add your component to the `src/components/index.ts` file and to `src/index.tsx` so that it can be imported from the `react-native-ui-kit` package.
+You should add your component to the `src/components/index.ts` file and to `src/index.tsx` so that it can be imported from the `embassy-ui` package.

 ### Make sure your component is properly documented
 You should add your component to the `docs/docs/components` folder.